HSF/packaging/RelocatableSoftware/README.md

     - Ensures software can be used by as wide a range of upstream clients as possible
     - Nevertheless, can be tricky for [languages like C++](https://community.kde.org/Policies/Binary_Compatibility_Issues_With_C%2B%2B)
     - There [are tools to help check compatibility](https://fedoraproject.org/wiki/How_to_check_for_ABI_changes_in_a_package) at least for ELF, but needs a more thorough survey.
-  - Program for multiple versions of any dependencies (assumes they have good API/ABI versioning!!)
+  - Program for compatibility with multiple versions of any dependencies
-    - Dependecies should provide a versioning header [as per HSF (draft) guidelines](https://github.com/HEP-SF/documents/blob/master/HSF-TN/draft-2016-PROJ/draft-HSF-TN-2016-PROJ.md)
+    - Dependencies should provide a versioning header [as per HSF (draft) guidelines](https://github.com/HEP-SF/documents/blob/master/HSF-TN/draft-2016-PROJ/draft-HSF-TN-2016-PROJ.md)
   - Hide dependencies as implementation details as far as possible.
   - Consider versioned symbols and/or inlined namespaces?
 - Building binaries